 Cook bacon on a baking rack

-Cook bacon directly on baking pan
+Cook bacon directly on a baking pan

 The other option is to cook the bacon on a baking sheet directly.
-This option means that the bacon will be a bit greasy when it is done but that is easily solved by draining and patting the cooked bacon with paper towels.
-We actually cook bacon using this method quite often.
-However, we do use a silicone baking mat when doing so.
+This option means that the bacon will be a bit greasy when it is done, but that is easily solved by draining and patting the cooked bacon with paper towels.

 What does a rasher of bacon mean?

 The term “rasher” can refer to one slice—or even several slices—of bacon (or ham) that are part of a serving or portion.
-It may have hailed from a Middle English verb which translates “rashen” as “to cut.”
+It may have hailed from a Middle English verb, which translates “rashen” as “to cut.”

 Tips for cooking perfect bacon in the oven